YellowTodd/js_zanac/README.md

-# zanac-re
+# zanac-ai

-Cleanroom reverse engineering of Zanac AI for MSX 1 (by Compile, 1986).
+Cleanroom reverse engineering of Zanac AI for MSX 1 (by Compile, 1986) by Marcelo de Gomensoro Malheiros

+Assembler porting to javascript by Kijun Na with Claude

 See `plan.md` (top level) for the full design.
 This README is the operator's quick reference.